 3. Parents/carers are not involved in the support

 With SilverCloud there is a key role for parents/carers.
-Alongside a dedicated programme for anxious teenagers, Space from Anxiety (CYP), SilverCloud has developed two programmes for parents, carers and teachers: Supporting an Anxious Child and Supporting an Anxious Teen.
+Alongside a dedicated programme for anxious teenagers, Anxiety (CYP), SilverCloud has developed two programmes for parents, carers and teachers: Supporting an Anxious Child and Supporting an Anxious Teen.

 These programmes, aim to provide psychological strategies to support parents/carers of teens or children experiencing anxiety.
 They are an invaluable tool in helping the adult support their child or young person, but also can provide vital help to the adult themselves, who could be experiencing significant personal mental health challenges.
 As with the CYP programmes, they are available 24/7, allowing users to access the materials at any time, from their own devices, how and when it suits them.